synac-chat/synac-legacy/README.md

 - No terms of service.
 Do what you want.
 - No voice support or direct messages.
 - Open source.
-- Optionally send E2E encrypted messages.
+- PMs are E2E encrypted.
 - Self-hosted.
 You will have to set up the server yourself (this is good for security.)
 - You can not only allow, but also deny a permission.
 Meaning you won't struggle with trying to make a "muted" role.

 ## Is this going to replace Discord?

 Never.
 Probably.
-People want GUIs, centeralized servers and similar, all which is exactly what this is mostly against.
+People want centeralized servers, which is exactly what this is against.

-However, it may some day run side by side with Discord.